 - Previous suicide attempts.

 - A recent loss, such as a loved one, relationship, job, recent parental separation or divorce.

 - Being bullied at school or elsewhere.

-- Non-suicidal self-injury (NSSI)—meaning people who cut or injure themselves without any intent or plan to die.
+- Non-suicidal self-injury (NSSI)—which refers to a person cutting or injuring themselves without any intent or plan to die.

 What can families do?

-If your child displays any warning signs, or if you have a concern about a young person’s actions or behaviors, do something.
-Talk to the child.
-Seek professional help if necessary.
+If your child displays any warning signs, or if you have a concern about their actions or behaviors, take it seriously.
+Some things parents can do to reduce the risk of suicide include: